ylyamin/RT-Thread-on-Allwinner-D1H/documentation/lcd_driver.md

 # LCD Display driver

-In next chapter we will learn haw control display in Devterm (found is MIPI DSI LCD display).
+In this chapter we will learn haw control display in Devterm (found is MIPI DSI LCD display).<br>
+And some experiment with uConsole dispaly.<br>
 Also I have Sipeed Lichee RV with 4.3 RGB LCD Display.
 That we will bring up too, will be described at the end.

 ## DevTerm display